Frequently Asked Questions

 Q: Do you offer Early Years Teacher Training?

 A: No - we are currently not offering EYTT as Early Years Teacher Training will only allow you to gain Early Year Teacher Status.
 If you are looking to achieve Qualified Teacher Status (QTS), you will need to train on a Primary programme (which will allow you to teach both EY and Primary once qualified).
-For Primary ITT, our programme is in the age phase 5-11 years.
+For Primary ITT, our programme is in the age phase 3-7 years or 5-11 years.

 Subject Specific Questions